-Buckingham Palace is the London residence of Queen Elizabeth II.
+Buckingham Palace is a royal residence that was home to Queen Victoria and Queen Elizabeth II.
 A house was originally built on the site in 1624, although it was not until 1703 that Buckingham House (which was later expanded to become Buckingham Palace) was built.
 The house was sold to King George III in 1761 as a retreat for his wife, Queen Charlotte (at the time the official royal residence was St James’s Palace).
 The palace did not become the principal royal residence until 1837 when Queen Victoria took to the throne.

 The 775-room palace has 19 state rooms, 240 bedrooms (52 principal bedrooms and 188 staff bedrooms), 92 offices and 78 bathrooms and even has its own cinema, doctor’s surgery, post office and swimming pool.
 Buckingham Palace also serves as the administrative headquarters of the monarchy and many of the palace’s rooms are used as offices.

-The balcony of Buckingham Palace is one of the world’s most photographed and is one of your best opportunities to see Queen Elizabeth II and other members of the royal family who stand on the balcony for major events including the annual Trooping the Colour.
+The balcony of Buckingham Palace is one of the world’s most photographed and it was one of your best opportunities to see members of the royal family who stand on the balcony for major events including the annual Trooping the Colour.

-In addition to the thousands of tourists who visit each year, the palace also sees more than 50,000 official visitors annually as guests to state banquets, formal dinners, receptions and garden parties and the palace is also where the queen holds her weekly audience with the prime minister.
+In addition to the thousands of tourists who visit each year, the palace also sees more than 50,000 official visitors annually as guests to state banquets, formal dinners, receptions and garden parties and the palace is also where Queen Elizabeth II held her weekly audience with the prime minister.

 While it is the administrative centre of the monarchy and also an important venue for state functions, Buckingham Palace is also a family home.
-It is where the queen gave birth to Princes Charles and Andrew and where family functions are held.
+It is where the Queen Elizabeth II gave birth to King Charles III and Prince Andrew and where many royal family functions are held.

 What to see at Buckingham Palace